lab47/lace/LIBRARIES.md

 Though `lib-path__` determines a potential pathname for a library's root file, `*classpath*` determines whether and when to use that pathname.

 The `lace.core/load-lib-from-path__` procedure, used to actually load library files, is called with the target namespace name and the pathname previously determined by `lib-path__`.
-It uses `*classpath*` to search for the `.joke` file representing the root source file for that namespace.
+It uses `*classpath*` to search for the `.clj` file representing the root source file for that namespace.

-Each component of `*classpath*` (separated by colons on most OSes, semicolons on Windows) is consulted, in order, until the `.joke` file is found.
+Each component of `*classpath*` (separated by colons on most OSes, semicolons on Windows) is consulted, in order, until the `.clj` file is found.

 Only if the component is empty is the `lib-path__` pathname used (as described above).
 Since the default (empty) `*classpath*` consists of a single empty component, the `lib-path__` pathname is typically used with no further searching.

-Non-empty components have the target namespace name, converted to pathname form and with `.joke` appended, appended to them, and the resulting paths are opened for reading.
+Non-empty components have the target namespace name, converted to pathname form and with `.clj` appended, appended to them, and the resulting paths are opened for reading.
 The first one that is successfully opened is used.

-For example, if a component contains `/usr/lib/lace`, and the target namespace is `biz.logic`, the resulting pathname for the root file would be `/usr/lib/lace/biz/logic.joke`.
+For example, if a component contains `/usr/lib/lace`, and the target namespace is `biz.logic`, the resulting pathname for the root file would be `/usr/lib/lace/biz/logic.clj`.

-(Since `.` refers to the current working directory, a component of `.` would result in `./biz/logic.joke`.
+(Since `.` refers to the current working directory, a component of `.` would result in `./biz/logic.clj`.
 This is more of an artifact of the implementation than an expected usage.)

 Thus, `*classpath*` provides a rudimentary mechanism for loading pre-existing (deployed) libraries.
 However, it has various shortcomings: